chkpnt/chkpnt-mailserver/README.md

 IP: `10.0.3.2`

 #### `sut.mydomain.test`
-This VM is the *system-under-test* which gets the role `chkpnt-mailserver` with all the relevant settings we want to test.
+This VM is the *system-under-test* which gets the role `chkpnt.mailserver` with all the relevant settings we want to test.

 Hostname / FQDN: `sut.mydomain.test` <br>
 IP: `10.0.3.10`